What’s in This Article

 Finding Midye Dolma Beyond Istanbul

-- Bodrum: Usually served very simple, relying heavily on lemon.
+- Bodrum: Usually served simply, with the flavor relying heavily on lemon.

 - Antalya: Often features a slightly sweeter rice mix.

-- Trabzon: Uses a heartier stuffing packed with local Black Sea herbs.
+- Trabzon: Uses heartier stuffing packed with local Black Sea herbs.

-- Marmaris: Sometimes offers a grilled variant with a smoky flavor.
+- Marmaris: Sometimes offers a grilled variant with a smoky finish.

 Products Worth Considering